Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: A New Dataset and the AI4Science Landscape

-A major challenge in understanding the disparities and potential of AI4Science is the lack of a comprehensive, balanced dataset.
-Existing literature data are often biased toward success stories, such as areas where AI and science are already deeply intertwined.
-Or they reflect the perspective of either the scientific or AI communities, but not both.
-For example, the AI methods discussed in the scientific literature may not represent the full range of advancements in AI, while the scientific applications explored in AI literature may fail to capture the nuances and challenges of real-world scientific problems.
-We take the initiative to create a broad and balanced literature dataset to provide a wide-angled lens for understanding AI4Science research.
+A major challenge in understanding the disparities and potential of AI4Science is the lack of a comprehensive and balanced dataset.
+Existing literature data are often biased toward successful stories, such as areas where AI and science are already deeply intertwined.
+Or they reflect the perspective of either the scientific or the AI communities, but not both.
+We take the initiative to create a broad and balanced large-scale literature dataset that provides a wide-angled lens for understanding AI4Science research.